isamu-isozaki/teamai_test/marketing/marketing-sales-development/sdr/index.html.md

 Additional ad-hoc meetings may be scheduled in addition to the above.

-Strategic Account Leaders (SALs) have direct impact on the Outbound SDR's success.
+Strategic Account Leaders (SALs/index.html.md) have direct impact on the Outbound SDR's success.
 It is very important to form a strong partnership to as you begin your prospecting efforts.
 The SALs you work with will know a lot about the accounts you are prospecting into, so be sure to communicate regularly to ensure you are as effective as possible.

 ### Preparing for Field Events

-Book face to face meetings at [Field Events](/handbook/marketing/marketing-sales-development/field-marketing/#event-outreach)
+Book face to face meetings at [Field Events](https://github.com/isamu-isozaki/teamai_test/tree/master/marketing/marketing-sales-development/field-marketing/#event-outreach/index.html.md)

 ## SDR Compensation and Quota

 SDR’s total compensation is based on two key metrics:
-* Sales Accepted Opportunities (SAOs)
+* Sales Accepted Opportunities (SAOs/index.html.md)
 * Closed won business from SAOs - 1% commission for any closed won opportunity produced, **so as long as the rep is employed as a SDR by GitLab.**

 Quota is based solely on SAOs.
 Think of the 1% commission on opportunities you source that a sales person subsequently closes and wins as an added bonus.
 To be paid on your closed won business, your activity should clearly depict that your prospecting work sourced the opportunity.